radcamp/radcamp.github.io/IBS2019/02_ipyrad_partI_CLI.md

 on HPC systems elsewhere on the RADCamp site](https://radcamp.github.io/NYC2018/02_ipyrad_partI_CLI.html#working-with-the-cluster).

 ## ipyrad help
 To better understand how to use ipyrad, let's take a look at the help argument.
 We will use some of the ipyrad arguments in this tutorial (for example: -n, -p, -s, -c, -r).
-But, the complete list of optional arguments and their explanation is below.
+The complete list of optional arguments and their explanation can be accessed with the `--help` flag:

 ```
 $ ipyrad --help